dharmab/8492sqdn.net/content/guides/combat-sim/bfm/index.md

 When in the turn phase of a fight, place your throttle in afterburner and keep it there.
 Then pull your stick to stay as close as you can to the max sustained turn rate as possible.
 If you're too slow, pull the stick less until you reach the target speed.
 If you're a little too fast, pull the stick more until you reach the target speed.
 If you're way too fast, try climbing to convert the excess speed into altitude you can spend later if needed.

-_Note: Third-gen interceptors such as the MiG-21 and F-4 will find it difficult to sustain level turns due to their smaller wings and emphasis on speed over manueverabiltiy.
-These older machines fight using different tactics such as slashing attacks, boom and zoom tactics, and "The Egg", an elliptical turn designed to exploit the F-4's strengths against the MiG-21's weaknesses.
+_Note: Third-gen interceptors such as the MiG-21 and F-4E will find it difficult to sustain level turns due to their smaller wings and emphasis on speed over maneuverability.
+These older machines fight using different tactics such as slashing attacks, boom and zoom tactics, and "The Egg", an elliptical turn designed to exploit the F-4E's strengths against the MiG-21's weaknesses.
 Play the MiG Killers campaign to learn more!_

 ## Kill the Enemy